Asbyx/KahootBots/README.txt

-example: (instructions you have to write in the console) cd path/to/the/file node main     (or node main.js) bots5975215     (the pin must have 7 digits)
+example: (instructions you have to write in the console) cd path/to/the/file node main     (or node main.js)
+5975215pin 		(the pin has been stored) bots
 *100 bots have been created*

 *the quizz has started*